mcaceresb/stata-gtools/docs/compiling.md

 Compiling the plugin yourself can lead to further speed improvements because the optimization flags used by different compilers vary on different hardware and operating systems.
+Further, some support for parallel processing can be implemented at compile time if the OpenMP library is available in your system.
+See [below](parallel-support) for a list of functions with OpenMP support at compile time.
+(NB: Parallel execution has not been optimized; YMMV on how big a difference it makes.)

-However, this is only recommended on Linux and OSX systems, where compiling is relatively easy.
+Compiling is only recommended on Linux and OSX systems, where compiling is relatively easy.
 In the Linux server where I use Stata, a locally compiled plugin ran 20-50% faster.
 While compiling the plugin locally might also help with troubleshooting if the plugin failed to load, this scenario should be very rare.
 Most systems should load the pre-compiled plugin; if yours doesn't, please file a bug report.

+### Parallel Support

+Portions of these functions internals are executed in parallel if you compile `gtools` with OpenMP support (GTOOLSOMP flag):

+- `gstats hdfe`
+- `gregress`
+- `givregress`
+- `gglm`

 ### Requirements